 Did you know that October is National Women in Business Month?
-In celebration of womenpreneurs everywhere, we’ve created two awesome resources:
+In celebration of women entrepreneurs everywhere, we’ve created two awesome resources:

 - First, our Women In Business page, which is dedicated to sharing inspirational stories, resources, advice and more.

-- Second, this guide, which covers everything from inspirational quotes to growth tips to funding options.
+- Second, this guide, which covers everything from growth tips to funding options.

-We’ve broken this guide into five chapters, so you can read it all at once or bookmark it to read it in pieces and pick up where you left off:
+We’ve broken this guide into four chapters, so you can read it all at once or bookmark it to read it in pieces and pick up where you left off:

 Growing your woman-owned business

 Before we dive in, keep in mind a few of the current statistics from the National Association of Women Business Owners (NAWBO) that highlight the current demand for business loans for women: